ReiErt/Bare_Metal_HAL_for_Atmega328p/README.md

 The main drawback to HAL is extra code that must be written.
 Writing a HAL_Generation file is tidious and time consuming.
 But once it is written, you never need to deal with the hardware implementation again.

 ## Example
-The "HalGenerator" program reads the command line arguments creates the needed macros in the "Timer_HAL_cfg.h" files.
+The "HalGenerator" program reads the command line arguments and creates the needed macros in the "Timer_HAL_cfg.h" files.

 ![Example execution](/images/terminal_example.PNG)